-A Shop Owner named “George” was meeting with his General Manager, named “Ed.”
+A shop owner named “George” was meeting with his General Manager, “Ed.”
 Normally, they would have their Monday one on one meetings at George’s office, but this particular day was different.
 George decided that a field trip was in order.

 He took Ed out to this gorgeous field.
 As they walked, George pointed to the blue ocean to their left.
 As they continued to walk, he directed Ed’s attention to the breathtaking mountains to their right.

 He took Ed by surprise when he stopped in the middle of the field to make the following statement: “Ed, if you keep working hard for another five years, everything you see here, all the mountains, all the ocean, and all the land, will one day be mine!”

 Here’s what George failed to realize: Your employees do things for their reasons, not yours!
 Like Ed, they’re wondering, “What’s in it for me?”

 I can imagine that on the ride back to the office, George had Frank Sinatra’s classic lyrics, “I did it my way,” playing on his CD player!
 The problem with singing this tune is that it can lead to disengagement.

 A 2012 Gallop study found that only 13% of the surveyed workplace population was actively engaged in their work.
 63% reported being disengaged, and 24% reported being actively disengaged!

 That’s a total of 87% (63+24) of employees who are dis-engaged on some level.